 - 6.1 Grant of SARs.
-Subject to the terms of the Plan, a SAR may be granted to Employees, Nonemployee Directors and Consultants at any time and from time to time as shall be determined by the Administrator. - 6.1.1 Number of SARs granted to any Participant. - 6.1.2 Exercise Price and Other Terms.
+Subject to the terms of the Plan, a SAR may be granted to Employees, Nonemployee Directors and Consultants at any time and from time to time as shall be determined by the Administrator. - 6.1.1 Number of Shares.
+The Administrator shall have complete discretion to determine the number of SARs granted to any Participant. - 6.1.2 Exercise Price and Other Terms.
 The Administrator, subject to the provisions of the Plan, shall have discretion to determine the terms and conditions of SARs granted under the Plan, including whether upon exercise the SARs will be settled in Shares or cash.
 However, the Exercise Price of a SAR shall be not less than one hundred percent (100%) of the Fair Market Value of a Share on the Grant Date. - 6.2 Exercise of SARs.
 SARs shall be exercisable on such terms and conditions as the Administrator, in its discretion, shall determine.